 Medical grade silicone is a naturally inert material, which means it’s non-reactive in the presence of other chemicals or human tissue.
 It is a bio-compatible material, thus it does not produce a toxic or immune response within the body.
 It is water and temperature resistant, so it’s perfectly safe to place in boiling water for its disinfection, as it will stay intact in extreme high or low temperature environments.
 Medical grade silicone is used for a wide range of products such as baby bottle nipples, feeding tubes, dental instrument components, implants for long and short term use, food and skin contact products, etc. Pure menstrual cup has been tested vigorously to meet the highest ISO and CE standards, and is perfectly safe for insertion into your body.

-Menstrual cup, a pure no-brainer, isn’t it?
+Pure Menstrual Cup, a pure no-brainer, or what?

 Bae, J., Kwon, H. and Kim, J., 2018.
 Safety Evaluation of Absorbent Hygiene Pads: A Review on Assessment Framework and Test Methods.
 Sustainability, 10(11), p.4146.